earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**

-This function creates a **polar quiver plot** to visualize vector data.
+This function creates a **polar quiver plot**, another novel visualization
+from the framework in :cite:t:`kouadiob2025`, to visualize vector data.
 Each arrow on the plot represents a vector, showing both its **magnitude**
 and **direction**.
 It is an excellent tool for understanding dynamic
 processes like forecast revisions, error vectors, or physical flows.